micronaut-projects/micronaut-aws/examples/api-gateway-example/README.md

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.

 The project folder also includes a `sam.yaml` file.
-You can use this [SAM](https://github.com/awslabs/serverless-application-model) file to deploy the project to AWS Lambda and Amazon API Gateway or test in local with [SAM Local](https://github.com/awslabs/aws-sam-local).
+You can use this [SAM](https://github.com/awslabs/serverless-application-model) file to deploy the project to AWS Lambda and Amazon API Gateway.

+A special version of the [SAM](https://github.com/awslabs/serverless-application-model) file (`sam-local.yml`) is provided to run with [SAM Local](https://github.com/awslabs/aws-sam-local).
+The reason for the special version is convenience for local testing - the only difference between `sam.yml` and `sam-local.yml` is the value for `CodeUri`;
+In `sam.yml` it is the fat jar file that is created with the gradle task `shadowJar`, in `sam-local.yml` it is an exploded directory with the application class files and a lib directory containing all the runtime dependencies.
+When running SAM Local, if you used the fat jar, then every invocation would require the fat jar to be expanded, which takes a long time because every dependency jar is expanded when you do this.
+By having the build create the `exploded` directory, that expansion is avoided and the local invocation is much faster.
+Not only is the invocation faster, but it is also sensitive to rebuilds of the project -- each time you `./graldew shadowJar`, the `exploded` directory is updated and any subsequent invocations of an endpoint in the api reflect the new code without having to re-invoke SAM Local.

 You can use [AWS SAM Local](https://github.com/awslabs/aws-sam-local) to start your project.